 20 km

-Munich is considered the secret cycling capital of Germany.
-Well-developed cycle paths, flat routes, culture, history, liveliness, lots of greenery, culinary temptations along the way - this city simply offers everything your heart desires.
-This cycle tour will give you a good insight into Munich's history and way of life, an overview of the city layout and sights.
+Munich is the secret cycling capital of Germany.
+Well-developed cycle paths, flat routes, culture, history, vibrancy, lots of greenery, culinary temptations along the way - this city offers everything your heart desires.
+This circular cycle tour will give you a good insight into Munich's history and way of life, an overview of the city's layout and sights.

-You can easily rent your bike from Radius Bikes at the train station.
+You can conveniently hire your bike from Radius Bikes at the railway station.

-A cycling tour for culture lovers and connoisseurs.
+A cycle tour for culture lovers and connoisseurs

 Start and end station